-- A. REQUIRED INSURANCE.
+A. REQUIRED INSURANCE.
 Contractor shall obtain at Contractor's expense the insurance specified in this section prior to performing under this Contract and shall maintain it in full force and at its own expense throughout the duration of this Contract and all warranty periods.
-Contractor shall obtain the following insurance from insurance companies or entities that are authorized to transact the business of insurance and issue coverage in Oregon and that are acceptable to County: - i.
+Contractor shall obtain the following insurance from insurance companies or entities that are authorized to transact the business of insurance and issue coverage in Oregon and that are acceptable to County:

+i.
 WORKERS COMPENSATION.
 All employers, including Contractor, that employ subject workers, as defined in ORS 656.027, shall comply with ORS 656.017 and shall provide workers' compensation insurance coverage for those workers, unless they meet the requirement for an exemption under ORS 656.126(2).
-Contractor shall require and ensure that each of its subcontractors complies with these requirements. - ii.
+Contractor shall require and ensure that each of its subcontractors complies with these requirements.

+ii.
 PROFESSIONAL LIABILITY.
 Covering any damages caused by an error, omission or any negligent acts related to the services to be provided under this Contract.
 Contractor shall provide proof of insurance of not less than the following amounts as determined by the County:

-⊠ Required by County ∟ Not required by County. \$1,000,000 Per occurrence limit for any single claimant; and \$2,000,000 Per occurrence limit for multiple claimants Exclusion Approved by Risk Manager ii.
+Required by County D Not required by County.

+Exclusion Approved by Risk Manager

+iii.
 CYBER LIABILITY.
-Covering network security, breach of data, and coverage for regulatory lines and fees imposed against County due to failures in products and services provided under his Contract.
-Cyber Liability coverage must include errors, omissions, negligent acts, denial of service, media liability (including software copyright), dishonesty, fraudulent or criminal acts by a person or persons whether identified or not, intellectual property infringement, computer system attacks, unauthorized access and use of computer system, regulatory actions, and contractual iability.
-Required by County Not required by County. \$2,000,000 Per occurrence limit for any single claimant; and \$5,000,000 Per occurrence limit for multiple claimants Exclusion Approved by Information Technology Director and Risk Manager V. COMMERCIAL GENERAL LIABILITY.
-Covering bodily injury, death, and property lamage in a form and with coverages that are satisfactory to the County.
-This insurance shall nclude personal injury liability, products and completed operations.
-Coverage shall be written or an occurrence basis.
-Contractor shall provide proof of insurance of not less than the following amounts as determined by the County: Required by County Not required by County.
+Covering network security, breach of data, and coverage for regulatory fines and fees imposed against County due to failures in products and services provided under this Contract.
+Cyber Liability coverage must include errors, omissions, negligent acts, denial of service, media liability (including software copyright), dishonesty, fraudulent or criminal acts by a person or persons whether identified or not, intellectual property infringement, computer system attacks, unauthorized access and use of computer system, regulatory actions, and contractual liability.

+Required by County  Not required by County.

+Exclusion Approved by Information Technology Director and Risk Manager iv.
+COMMERCIAL GENERAL LIABILITY.
+Covering bodily injury, death, and property damage in a form and with coverages that are satisfactory to the County.
+This insurance shall include personal injury liability, products and completed operations.
+Coverage shall be written on an occurrence basis.
+Contractor shall provide proof of insurance of not less than the following amounts as determined by the County:

+Required by County D Not required by County.

-Minimum Lim its: \$1,000,000 Per occurrence limit for any single claimant; and \$2,000,000 Per occurrence limit for multiple claimants Exclusion Approved by Risk Manager \$500,000 Per occurrence limit for any single claimant \$1,000,000 Per occurrence limit for multiple claimant vehicles.
-This c Insurance (with BILE LIABILITY INSURANCE.
-Covering all owned, non-owned, or hired overage may be written in combination with the Commercial General Liability separate limits for "Commercial General Liability" and "Automobile Liability").
-I provide proof of insurance of not less than the following amounts as determined ⊠ Required by Minimum Lim y County Not required by County. damage Oregon Financial Responsibility Law, ORS 806.060 (\$25,000 property \$5,000 bodily injury \$5,000 personal injury). \$500,000 Per occurrence limit for any single claimant; and \$1,000,000 Per occurrence limit for multiple claimants Exclusion Approved by Risk Manager ADDITIONAL INSURED.
-The Commercial General Liability insurance required under this
+- Exclusion Approved by Risk Manager - \$500,000 Per occurrence limit for any single claimant - \$1,000,000 Per occurrence limit for multiple claimant v.
+AUTOMOBILE LIABILITY INSURANCE.
+Covering all owned, non-owned, or hired vehicles.
+This coverage may be written in combination with the Commercial General Liability Insurance (with separate limits for "Commercial General Liability" and "Automobile Liability").
+Contractor shall provide proof of insurance of not less than the following amounts as determined by the County:

+Required by County 🛄 Not required by County.

+Oregon Financial Responsibility Law, ORS 806.060 (\$25,000 property damage/\$50,000 bodily injury \$5,000 personal injury).

+\$500,000 Per occurrence limit for any single claimant; and

+Exclusion Approved by Risk Manager